Fix the Court has again uncovered likely missed recusals by two Supreme Court justices.

-These are the second and third missed recusals due to a merger that FTC has found in recent months.
-In June 2018 Chief Justice Roberts failed to disqualify himself from 17-1287, Marcus Roberts et al. v.
+These are the second and third missed recusals due to a merger that FTC has found in recent months Last June 2018 Chief Justice Roberts failed to disqualify himself from Roberts et al. v.
 AT&T Mobility, even though AT&T had acquired Time Warner, whose shares Roberts probably owns, the previous week.

-“Supreme Court justices, like any judges ruling on publicly traded companies, should be cognizant of potential conflicts at all times, and that includes an awareness of M&A activity of the companies in their stock portfolios,” FTC executive director Gabe Roth said.
-“Better yet: the three justices who own individual stocks should divest from these holdings and invest solely in blended funds and retirement accounts like the rest of their colleagues.
-Failing to do so – and allowing these unforced errors to persist – weakens public trust in the institution, which is something that should concern the justices a great deal.”
+“Supreme Court justices, like any judges ruling on publicly traded companies, should be cognizant of potential conflicts at all times, and that includes an awareness of the M&A activity of the companies in their portfolios,” FTC executive director Gabe Roth said.
+“Better yet, the three justices who own individual stocks should divest from these holdings and invest solely in blended funds and retirement accounts like the rest of their colleagues.
+Failing to do so – and allowing these unforced errors to persist – weakens public trust in the institution, which should concern the justices a great deal.”

 Including today’s probable slip-ups, the justices have failed to recuse in spite of a conflict nine times since FTC started tracking this trend in October Term 2015.
 Six of these were due to justices’ securities, and with the growing frequency of mergers across industries, the justices’ continued stock ownership makes these errors more likely.

 Today’s discovery is all the more interesting given Alito’s comments on stock conflicts last month before a House subcommittee.
 “We are prohibited by statute from participating in any case in which we have a financial interest,” Alito told the panel (at 1:15:26), responding to a question from a Rep. Ann Kirkpatrick on whether justices should own individual stocks.
 “So if we own stock in a company that is a party or related to a party, a subsidiary or a parent, then we are prohibited from participating in that case, and all of that is disclosed in our financial disclosure form.”